 The introduction of the motorized vehicle, in conjunction with post-Industrial Revolution Era consumerism, was the primary driver of the modern commercial corridor.
 The combination of cars, consumerism, and available open space led to this new, definitively American, cultural landscape.
 The Sunshine Mile exemplified this transformation.
 After the war, the automobile, in conjunction with the American dream, forever altered the way we configure space, and initiated critical shifts in city planning and development patterns.
 Unlike trains, which required that the passenger get on and off at predetermined stops, the car represented the ultimate in personal freedom.
 Cars allowed people to travel greater distances at higher speeds than earlier forms of transit, spurring suburban residential development farther and farther outside of downtowns and city centers across the nation.
-Because they required wider roads, better visibility, and traffic signals and signage, downtowns across America were altered to accommodate America's new favorite mode of transportation.
-Trees were cut, curves were smoothed, and a number of buildings were razed to make way for road widening, filling stations, and parking (Liebs, 1985)
+(Liebs, 1985)

 Commercial architecture and roadside advertising also changed to respond to customers in faster moving cars.
 A byproduct of the Industrial Revolution, targeted advertising lent itself to the need to sell large quantities of mass-produced goods.
 Though before the car, commercial advertising along horse and streetcar lines was common, the arrival of the automobile allowed the driver to pull over and stop and shop anytime; as one result, the commercialization of the roadside landscape hit full force.
 More businesses and services moved roadside, a trend that would continue well into the mid-20th century.
 Highways became larger and more were being built, which in turn attracted larger, more corporate businesses.
-(Liebs, 1985) Along the Sunshine Mile, this trend was expressed in the multitude of buildings built in the post-WWII era.
+(Liebs, 1985) Along the Sunshine Mile, this trend was expressed in the multitude of buildings built in the post-World War II era.